 Councils & Committees

-The Health Care Council acts as a resource for individuals and companies new to the industry, or to the region, to identify issues and establish a health care legislative agenda.
-The Council meets on the first Tuesday of every other month at various locations.
-Signature annual events include the Workforce Wellness Awards and the Chamber Challenge.
-For details, contact Glenn Archer, 203-782-4327 or firstname.lastname@example.org.
+The Health Care & Life Sciences Council acts as a resource for individuals and companies in the industry, or adjacent to the industry, to identify issues, trends, and innovation that influence the health care legislative agenda.
+As the New Haven region has become the hub for young, growing BioScience companies, the council will integrate this trend into all its programming initiatives.
+The Council meets on the first Tuesday of every month at various locations.
+Signature programs include the Health Care & Life Sciences Awards Breakfast and the Chamber Wellness Challenge, a 90 day series to encourage a healthier and happier life.
+For details, contact Glenn Archer at 203-782-4327 or email@example.com.
+Visit retreatbehavioralhealth.com

 Human Resource Council

 The HR Council is committed to the interchange of ideas, the education of its members, and serving as a vehicle for the distribution of information.
 The HR Council is composed of representatives of companies who are responsible for the Human Resource tasks in their company.
-The Council meets on the first Friday of every other month.
-For details, contact Glenn Archer, 203-782-4327 or email@example.com.
+The Council meets on the first Friday of every month.
+For details, contact Glenn Archer at 203-782-4327 or firstname.lastname@example.org.
+Visit carmodylaw.com

 Non-Profit Resource Council

-The Nonprofit Resource Council, (NPRC) is comprised of senior-level executives and board members of not-for-profit organizations, and business professionals who have experience working with these organizations.
+The Nonprofit Resource Council, (NPRC) is comprised of senior-level executives and board members of nonprofit organizations, and business professionals who have experience working with these organizations.
 The Council provides a forum where not-for-profits can share information, best business practices, explore possible collaborations, and partnerships with for-profit members of the Chamber.
 The council meets on the fourth Wednesday every other month.
-For details, contact Elizabeth Herlihy, 203-782-4372 or firstname.lastname@example.org.
+For details, contact Ray Andrewsen at 203-269-9891 or email@example.com.
+Visit wadvising.com

 Small Business Council

 This council is comprised of small businesses and sole proprietors who meet regularly to share ideas, challenges, opportunities and best business practices.
 Its programs include networking and targeted seminars aimed specifically to assist small business members of the Chamber.
 The Council Steering Committee meets on the second Wednesday of every month at 8 a.m.
-For details, contact Walter Nester, 203-782-4318 or email@example.com.
+For details, contact Ray Andrewsen at 203-782-4317 or firstname.lastname@example.org.

 Women in Networking Council